secure-systems-lab/secure-systems-lab.github.io/_posts/2019-03-13-uptane-standardization.md

 In announcing the new affiliation, a [press release](https://engineering.nyu.edu/news/nyu-tandon-joins-top-open-source-initiative-automotive-software-and-cybersecurity)from NYU Tandon describes AGL as, “on track to be the leading shared software platform across the industry for in-vehicle applications including infotainment, instrument cluster, heads-up-display (HUD), telematics, autonomous driving, safety, and advanced driver assistance.”

-While the standards document is still undergoing some clarifications and enhancements, it is available for review by any interested party, either through the
-[GitHub repository](https://github.com/uptane/uptane-standard/blob/master/uptanestandard.md) or in [html(https://uptane.github.io/uptane-standard/uptane-standard.html).
+The standards document is available for review by any interested party, either through the [GitHub repository](https://github.com/uptane/uptane-standard/blob/master/uptanestandard.md) or in [html(https://uptane.github.io/uptane-standard/uptane-standard.html).